Sleep and weight: what’s the connection?

 This includes a variety of symptoms that can lead to heart disease, stroke or diabetes, including high cholesterol, hypertension, insulin resistance, and glucose intolerance.

 Short sleep has been shown to contribute to hypertension by disrupting the normal nightly decrease in blood pressure.

 Sleep epidemiologist Jim Gangwisch explains: “When we sleep, our blood pressure dips by ten to twenty percent.
 So the less we sleep, the higher our average twenty-four-hour blood pressure is going to be, and over time that can entrain our blood pressure to operate at a higher equilibrium.”

 Experimental studies found that people with restricted sleep also had increased excretion of noradrenaline in the urine.
 This suggests increased activity in the sympathetic nervous system, which raises heart rate and blood pressure.

 Numerous studies suggest that how much time is spent in the various stages of sleep is more important than total sleep time.

-In the 1 April 2009 issue of Sleep, a study was published which reported that men who got less slow-wave sleep (considered the deepest sleep, occurring just before “rapid eye movement” sleep) were more likely to be obese, even after controlling for total sleep time.7
+A study was published in the journal Sleep reported that men who got less slow-wave sleep (considered the deepest sleep, occurring just before “rapid eye movement” sleep) were more likely to have obesity, even after controlling for total sleep time.

 Is there such a thing as too much sleep?